Module 26: Callbacks and Guardrails - Building a Content Moderator

 Output Filtering: Removes PII from LLM responses.

-TODO: 9.
-If the text was changed, construct and return a new `types.GenerateContentResponse`
+If the text changes, return a new `GenerateContentResponse`.

 """